Azure-Samples/azure-samples-net-management/samples/communication/manage-communication/README.md

 - csharp
 products:
 - azure
-description: "This code samples will show you how to managing resources using Azure SDK for .NET."
+description: "This code sample will show you how to manage Communication Service resources using Azure SDK for .NET."
 urlFragment: communication-manage-communication
 ---
-# Getting started - Managing resources using Azure .NET SDK
+# Getting started - Managing Azure Communication Services using Azure .NET SDK

-This code sample will show you how to managing Communication Service resources using Azure SDK for .NET.
+This code sample will show you how to manage Communication Service resources using Azure SDK for .NET.

 ## Features